Embed slow pedagogy

 Andrea promotes respectful practice that nurtures emotional security and a natural childhood.
 She is an avid researcher and shares views from Dr. Emmi Pikler and many leading Early Childhood theorists, play and learning ambassadors, and from current neuroscience research.
 Andrea has been influenced by her experience of Early Childhood Education in New Zealand, and by visiting Bush Kindys and Forest Kindergartens in Norway, California and Australia.

-Course contributor
+Course contributor Clare Caro

 Clare Caro is the founder of The Pikler Collection, Nature Play® (UK) and Authentic Learning Environment.
 As an ongoing learner, researcher and writer, her wealth of insightful knowledge is shared through her websites and in workshops.
 Clare embodies this knowledge and shares practical application through Nature Play groups, and in every day life and pedagogy with her own two daughters.

-Stephen Gallen
+Course contributor Stephen Gallen

 Stephen is a consultant and teacher who has over 30 years of roles and experience in Early Childhood Education and Care, with over 20 years as a contact educator/teacher.
 During this time, he has experienced all service types including long day care, in home care, school age care, primary school and kindergarten.
 Stephen has supported educators in their professional development since 1999, delivering a range of programs on behalf of providers including Gowrie, Workforce Council (PSC), TAFE and QUT.
 Stephen is currently the Director/ECT at Cawongla Play House, and has collaborated with Andrea to share practical examples of authentic learning, agency and social justice in action within the every day curriculum.
 Throughout this course, Stephen engages in professional conversations with Andrea sharing his inspiration from the Reggio Emilia approach, and his wealth of knowledge in relation to practical and theoretical perspectives.